jails-org/Modules/dinamitedux/README.md

 ### .subscribe ( Function )
 Subscribe a function and executes on every store updates. (`store:update`).

-### .on( String action name, Function reducer)
+### .on( String `action@property`, Function reducer)
-Register a reducers with an action name, it will be called on every action with the same type called.
+Register a reducers with an action name, it will be called on every action with the same type called and will get the property from the current state.

 ## Pub/Sub